The Goldsmith's Art

-This traditional goldsmith's technique, dating back to late Roman and early Byzantine art, involves the coating of metal with vitreous enamel (porcelain enamel), a material made from molten glass which hardens to a smooth, durable coating.
+The traditional goldsmith's technique of enamelling, which dates back to late Roman and early Byzantine art, involves the coating of metal with vitreous enamel (porcelain enamel), a material made from molten glass which hardens to a smooth, durable coating.
 Enamel can be transparent, opaque or translucent, while a wide range of different colours and hues may be added to the smelted glass by mixing it with various minerals, like the metal oxides cobalt, iron, neodymium, praseodymium and others.

 More difficult than champlevé, Cloisonné is another type of enamelling process.
 While champlevé creates sunken compartments of decorative enamel work, cloisonné enamellers solder flat metal strips (or silver/gold wires) onto the surface of the metal object, creating mini-walled compartments (cloisons, in French) which are then filled with enamel and fired.

 Yet another method of enamel work, it is similar to cloisonné, except that the floors of the 'compartments' are engraved with a low-relief design.
 The compartments are then filled with translucent enamel allowing the design to be seen through it.
 An excellent example of the technique is the French Royal Gold Cup (14th century), made during the age of International Gothic art.